1601-mma2013/Performance-Enhancer/README.md

 3.     constraints

-The user might not be satisfied with their desired UI.
+The user might not be satisfied with their laptops performance.

 4.     opportunities